Rock Lobster Recreational Fishery

 Wash-up Survey

-At the completion of the diary survey fully responding diarists aged 18 years and older were asked a series of questions relating to their fishing activity, perceptions relating to the quality of the fishery, and any potential impacts on their fishing activities, such the COVID-19 pandemic on the 2019/20 season.
+At the completion of the diary survey fully responding diarists aged 18 years and older were asked a series of questions relating to their fishing activity, perceptions relating to the quality of the fishery, and any potential impacts on their fishing activities.

 Photo courtesy of Antonia Cooper, Reef Life Survey